 Palliative care is person-centered, goal-oriented care focused on relieving suffering and the physical, emotional, and spiritual stress of serious illness — regardless of age, disease stage, or socioeconomic status.
 But for people with low incomes or who are covered by Medi-Cal, palliative care programs must attend to a host of issues that are less common for patients with economic resources.

 Recently the Palliative in Practice blog, which is published by the Center to Advance Palliative Care, featured an article by Anne Kinderman, MD, of Zuckerberg San Francisco General Hospital and Kathleen Kerr of Kerr Healthcare Analytics.
 Kinderman and Kerr lead the California Health Care Foundation project that helps Medi-Cal managed care plans and community-based palliative care providers implement Senate Bill 1004.
 The law, which took effect on January 1, 2018, requires Medi-Cal managed care plans to provide palliative care to members who need it.
-In the article, the authors review innovative government programs and health care system efforts targeting the low-income and Medi-Cal populations.
+In the article, the authors review innovative government programs and health care system efforts targeting people with low incomes those covered by Medi-Cal.